 - Low-vision aids and counseling

 No treatment is currently available to undo damage caused by the dry type.
 No treatment is currently recommended for mild disease.
-Stopping smoking may help reduce the risk of developing AMD.
+Stopping smoking may help reduce the risk of developing age-related macular degeneration (AMD).

-Dietary supplements are recommended for patients with intermediate or advanced AMD in one eye.
+Dietary supplements are recommended for people with intermediate or advanced AMD in one eye.
 People can reduce their risk of developing advanced AMD by taking the following supplements:

 - Vitamin C